All About Focused Build in SAP Solution Manager 7.2

 Why Customers love to run their projects with Focused Build?

-- Focused Build bridge Business and IT view
+- Focused Build bridges Business and IT view

 - Saves effort and shorten duration for controlled rollout projects